rjzaar/opencourse-project/README.md

 #List of Commands

+# Developing pleasy

+Messages are kept to a minimum in normal use.
+You can add a -v --verbose option to recieve messages for all the internal steps.
+For any command more messages are provided if you add the -d  --debug option.
+This will turn on debug mode and provide more information for you.

 #The Manual Way
 You will need to add a sitename ssh key for your server.
 Add the following to your .ssh/config file Host sitename